portableant/staffordshire-hoard/README.md

 ## CNAME 🌐

-This repo is set to run off as a subdomain pointed at the Github repo, running on the Gh-Pages branch.
+This repo is set to run off a subdomain pointed at the Github repo, and is configured via the [CNAME](CNAME) file in the root folder of this repo.

-## :rocket: Auto deploy
+## Auto deploy  🚀

 An action is set to run and build every time a commit is pushed to the repository.
 This uses the simple jekyll action, available via the pages setup section.